blue-build/modules/modules/bling/README.md

 ### `dconf-update-service`

-The `dconf-update-service` submodule will automatically update changes you make to dconf.
+The `dconf-update-service` submodule creates a systemd unit to automatically update changes you make to [dconf](https://wiki.gnome.org/Projects/dconf) in your custom image.
 For an example of a dconf keyfile, see the [dconf custom defaults documentation](https://help.gnome.org/admin/system-admin-guide/stable/dconf-custom-defaults.html.en).

 **Unlike the `gschema-overrides` module, dconf keyfiles are not checked at compile time**